 Results: The findings showed that devolved funding has impacted positively on the community welfare of the people of Tigania East constituency.
-The findings revealed that all the independent variables notably; $(X_1)$ youth projects, $(X_2)$ health programmes, $(X_3)$ infrastructure projects and $(X_4)$ educational programmes have a significance influence on community welfare.
+The findings revealed that all the independent variables notably; $(X_1)$ youth projects, $(X_2)$ health programmes, (X3) infrastructure projects and $(X_4)$ educational programmes have a significance influence on community welfare.
 Youth projects, health programmes, infrastructure projects and educational programmes have p-value of 0.022, 0.004, 0.049, and 0.007 respectively.
 These p-values are statistically significant at 5% significant level.
-The study concludes that youth projects, health programmes, infrastructure projects and educational programmes had a significant positive relationship with community welfare in constituency offices.
-The findings show there are several projects that are being funded/ have been funded by the CDF.
+The study concludes that youth projects, health programmes, infrastructure projects and educational programmes, and educational programmes have a significant projects and educational projects and educational programmes have a significant projects and educational programmes have a significant projects and educational programmes, infrastructure projects and educational programmes have a significant projects and educational programmes, infrastructure projects and educational programmes have a significant projects that are being funded/ have been funded by the CDF.
 It also shows that there are positive outcomes to the community from CDF and that the level of community participation in the projects funded by devolved funds is high.